If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What is bulimia?

-Bulimia is eating a lot of food at once (called bingeing), and then throwing up or using laxatives to remove the food from the body (called purging).
-After a binge, some bulimics fast (don’t eat) or over exercise to keep from gaining weight.
+Bulimia is eating an unusual amount of food at once (called bingeing), and then getting rid of it.
+This includes throwing up or using laxatives to remove the food from the body (called purging).
+After bingeing, some bulimics fast (don’t eat) or over exercise to keep from gaining weight.
 People who have bulimia may also use water pills, laxatives or diet pills to “control” their weight.
 People who have bulimia often try to hide their bingeing and purging.
 They may hide food for binges.
 People who have bulimia are usually close to normal weight, but their weight may go up and down.

 What are the warning signs of anorexia?